World Founders of Institutions and MovementsAnisha Mukhija

 World Founders of Institutions and Movements

 Questions on Founders are common in a lot of competitive exams.
-Usually, you can expect general questions on their names, establishment date, beliefs and their aims.
+Usually, you can expect general questions on their names, establishment date, beliefs, and aims.
 We shall cover all this in today’s article, so read on to know more about the founder of various Institutions and Movements.

 Here’s a list of the founders of famous Institutions and Movements:

 Founder: Joseph Stalin (USSR), Winston Churchill (UK) and Franklin Delano Roosevelt (USA)

 Headquarters: Manhattan, New York City, U.S.A

 Established on: 1863

 The Red Cross was founded during the time of the French-Sardinian-Austrian war.
 In 1859, within this atmosphere of great violence and barbarity, the Swiss businessman Jean Henri Dunant, on his way to a meeting with Napoléon, lead to help and tend to those who had perished and were wounded.
 The prime motto of the International Committee of the Red Cross was Inter Arma Caritas (“In War, Charity”).
 It strives to improve the lives of vulnerable people by mobilizing the power of humanity.